hydraulic hose failure reasons

 3.

-Contaminated Fluid – the fluid that is running through your hose can cause just as much damage as anything else to your hydraulic hoses.
+The fluid that is running through your hose can cause just as much damage as anything else to your hydraulic hoses.
 As pieces of the system break down, small fragments of various origins can create abrasions on the inside of your system.
 Contaminated fluid can also be a result of improper maintenance.
-In order to lessen the likelihood of contaminated fluid in your hoses, be sure to properly read the instruction manual & follow the steps in regards to changing your machines oil & filters.
+In order to lessen the likelihood of contaminated fluid in your hoses, be sure to properly read the instruction manual & follow the steps in regards to changing your machine’s oil & filters.
 In addition to that, it’s a good idea to add to your list of routine maintenance to take small samples of your hydraulic fluid to ensure purity & lack of external particles.

 4.